Behavior Analysts ~ our Professional Team of Experts

 Furthermore, he has specialized expertise with individual, group, class room and school-wide classroom management and behavior management procedures.
 He is also trained in cognitive-behavioral therapy and biofeedback techniques and has worked as a clinical therapist for a number of years.
 Mr. Fleisig serves as a behavior consultant to hospitals, schools, and community based facilities that work with individuals who exhibit severe aggressive and self-injurious behavior.
 Neal Fleisig has served numerous times as an expert witness and legal consultant relating to crisis management and behavior analysis, including work for the Legal Aid Corporation of America.

-Merrill Winston, Director of Program Development
+Merrill Winston, Vice President and Director of Program Development

 Merrill Winston Ph.D., BCBA is a Behavior Analyst who has worked in the field of Developmental Disabilities for over 20 years.